tgage211996/Project1_ExpenseReimbursement/README.md

 >db.password=databasepassword

 ## Usage

-- To start the program follow this tutorial to add Tomcat Run configuration https://mkyong.com/intellij/intellij-idea-run-debug-web-application-on-tomcat/
 - Once this is done you should be able to start the Tomcat Run configuration and the program will start in you default browser!

 ## Licence